lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 ## Version 2b-Latent-to-live-code

-Side-by-side code in TyreDegradationParameters and TyreDegradationSimulator previously added and tested, is now partially used in production replacing the original simulation code: it is executed using temperature parameters set to zero so that temperature has no effect on the tyre degradation.
+The side-by-side code in TyreDegradationParameters and TyreDegradationSimulator previously added and tested, is now partially used in production replacing the original simulation code: it is executed using temperature parameters set to zero so that temperature has no effect on the tyre degradation.

 In this way the new code can be verified that it does not introduce any bug to the existing simulation model.

-- **Backward compativility breaking changes: none.**
+- **Backward compatibility breaking changes: none.**

 - **Rollback version: v2a.**